 Using the ‘equals’ method

-Here is a quick example on how two strings that don’t contain same characters give a false result false
+Here is a quick example of how two strings that don’t contain the same characters give a false result false

 Now below is a second example on how two strings are compared to give an equal result

 Thus the lines in the second example will print.

 his method is used in special cases where the programmer wants to compare strings that are case sensitive.
 The operator will ignore whether the strings have uppercase or lowercase characters and proceed to compare them as shown in the diagram below.